Published by Carole Dupré

 Photo: Joyce Wildlife Management Area, Ponchatoula, Louisiana by ©Carole Dupre LLC.
 All rights reserved.

 As founder of HerNature®, Carole Dupre’ guides women professionals in unearthing their natural strengths, clarifying their niche, landing their dream jobs and launching businesses that honor their true nature.
-She is a certified personal brand strategist, resume writer, social brand analyst, 360Reach survey coach and digital marketer.
+She is a certified personal brand strategist, resume writer, 360Reach survey coach and digital marketer.